Scientific Revolution

 In the absence of religion, it seems selfishness is just the rational choice.
 But each unkind act poisons the personal world a little bit more.
 To be truly successful we need to be good to others, just as the major religions have always held.
 So the only rational position is enlightened self-interest, doing well be doing good.
 This is described in detail in the following sections.
 A new age of cooperation and productivity is there for the asking.

-The next main section is The Personal World.
+The next main section is The Science.